Dr Tay Hin Ngan

 Treatment for adults is more complicated.
 For mild OSA, simple procedures to open up the airway, like radiofrequency to reduce soft tissue in the nose and stiffen up the soft palate or oral appliances to bring forward the jaw or retain the tongue may be sufficient.

 For moderate to severe OSA, use of a continuous positive airway pressure (CPAP) device gives the best results.
 It consists of a pump that pressurises air via a mask strapped to your face when sleeping.
 The problem with CPAP is that most patients are not willing to use it.
 In that case, surgery is the next best option.
-It should be tailored to the points of obstruction.
+It should be tailored to the points of obstruction, which are usually in the nose, at the soft palate and tonsils, and behind the tongue.